owncloud/administration/build-clients/doc/general.rst

 Sparkle
 -------
-When the Sparkle updater is implemented the Mac client itself will notify a user if there is a new version of the client.
+When the Sparkle updater is implemented the OS X client itself will notify a user if there is a new version of the client.
 Unfortunatly Sparkle can not handle PKG files at the moment.
 In order to serve Sparkle the client will be packet and should be uploaded to your server as a TBZ file.
+For human downloads you provide the PKG file to your visitors.

-If you want to use the Sparkle updater for the Mac client you have to install the Sparkle framework on your Mac before you build that client.
+If you want to use the Sparkle updater for the OS X client you have to install the Sparkle framework on your building Mac.
 Download the package on http://sparkle-project.org, unpack it and copy ``SPARKLE.framework`` and its contents to ``./Library/Frameworks/``.

 Furthermore you have to generate a keypair.
 In the folder you just unpacked run ``./bin/generate_keys.sh``.